-Feature flags sound like a terrible mess of conditionals to a classically trained object-oriented developer or a new engineer with well-intentioned training.
+Now, feature flags sound like a terrible mess of conditionals to a classically trained developer or a new engineer with well-intentioned training.
 And the use of feature flags means accepting that having multiple versions of infrastructure and data is a norm, not an rarity.
 This is a deep lesson.
 What works well for single-machine systems sometimes falters in the face of distributed problems.

-Choose id spaces wisely.
-The space of ids you choose in your system will shape your system.
+# Choose id spaces wisely.
+The space of ids you choose for your system will shape your system.